IRaceComputers/JSEngine/README.md

-JSEngine.ngn is a subset of the Javascript engine and provides a suite of applications such as a text editor, geometry program, media player and more...
+JSEngine.ngn is a subset of the Javascript engine and provides a suite of applications such as a text editor, a basic CAD program, and more.

 You can access the suite by running its server on NodeJs, and visiting the address logged on